kiwix/kiwix-apache/README.md

 Similarly you need `sudo` to edit this file.
 `sudo vim /etc/apache2/conf-available/kiwix.conf`

+Enable the additional config file.
+On Ubuntu use `sudo a2enconf` then specify the `kiwix` configuration interactively.
+(To disable the config e.g. if the server refuses to start, use `sudo a2disconf` and remove the `kiwix` configuration.

-and finally, you'll need to have the relevant ZIM file in the specified location where `root` has access to it.
+And finally, you'll need to have the relevant ZIM file in the specified location where `root` has access to it.
 Read access seems to be enough.

 ## Loading the new module
 Run `sudo service apache restart`